JelleZijlstra/taxonomy/docs/name.md

   - _NeotypeDesignation_: Designation of a specimen as the neotype of a species-group name.
 - Miscellaneous fields
+  - _NamedAfter_: Reference to the [person](/docs/person) this name was named after.
+This field was added recently, so it is not yet used in all cases where it should be used.
   - _IncludedSpecies_: For genus-group names, reference to a species-group name that was one of the originally included species in the genus.
 Usually this is given only for species without an originally designated type, in which case the